We test out the Therm-a-Rest MondoKing 3D SIM on a cold winter camp.

 should be good enough down to -40C

-Using it in early February with a 4-season sleeping bag, I didn’t feel the cold, despite there being a frost outside.
+Using it in early February with a 4-season sleeping bag, I didn't feel the cold, despite a frost outside.

 Rolling up the Mondo King

-Unlike some other SIMs, this didn’t come with any compression straps to keep it rolled up.
-However, I didn’t find this a problem, as it stayed together well once the air valves were closed, and I placed it back into its stuff sack.
+Unlike other SIMs, this didn't have any compression straps to keep it rolled up.
+However, I didn't find this a problem, as it stayed together well once the air valves were closed, and I placed it back into its stuff sack.

-I’ve only used this once so far on a cold winter camp, and so far I’ve been very impressed with this Thermarest SIM.
+I've only used this once so far on a cold winter camp, and I've been very impressed with this Thermarest SIM.

 It gets the Thumbs Up from us.

-So we’ve been using the Thermarest MondoKing 3D now for the past year.
-I really like this SIM.
+So we've been using the Thermarest MondoKing 3D for the past year.
+I like this SIM.

 It's comfortable.
 It's warm.
 And it's reliable.

-The only downside is that it is a bit harder to pack up than the new ‘smart’ valves on SIMs from Outwell and Vango.
-But that’s only a minor niggle.
+The only downside is that it is harder to pack up than the new 'smart' valves on SIMs from Outwell and Vango.
+But that's only a minor niggle.

-This SIM is an investment, but still recommended.
+This SIM is an investment but is still recommended.